Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 3. To determine if a model is useful and fair, we study what is left over (the residuals).

-4. We use models to describe phenomena by interpreting slope coefficients.
+4. We use models to describe phenomena by interpreting estimated coefficients.
 But make sure you are talking about the average or predicted outcome!
 If you have multiple variables, you are keeping all others fixed (if possible).

 5. We also use models to make predictions, but be careful about **extrapolating**: predicting outside the observed range of our predictor ($X$) variables.